Air Fryer Broccoli

 green cooked broccoli in white bowl on wooden board with black air fryer handle behind.

 Air Fryer Broccoli is easy to make.
-With just a few simple spices and a bit of oil, this crispy yet soft broccoli makes the perfect vegetable side dish!
+With just a few simple spices and some oil, this crispy yet soft broccoli makes the perfect vegetable side dish!
+You can use fresh or frozen broccoli.

 Print Pin Save